TomDamri1/ChatApp/README.txt

 # ChatApp

 # JBM
-JBM is a linux chat applictaion python3,JS based , that used for chat and control your friend computer.
+JBM is a linux chat applictaion python3,JS based , that used for chat and controlling your friend`s computer.

 ## Dependencies
 in order to install JBM, your system must support: